Babbitt-LA, On-line Tutorial

 Press the Rate Em button once more.

-Scrolling directly down to the overview reveals that this 5 ball combination has performed quite well.
 If this combination had of been played in every lottery it would have made a profit of £1188 (assuming an average dividend of £1500 for picking 5 balls from draw 310).

 This demonstrates how it is possible to use the rater to search for highly rated combinations.
 The main advantage of finding combinations in this manner is that you have settled on your choice of combination in a manual way.
 Many people will run the search algorithm and obtain the same results.
 By playing combinations output by the search program, you could end up sharing any prize you win with the other people who also played the combinations thrown out by the searcher.